xcape-io/PyProps/KivyProps/README.md

 ## Kivy installation on Raspbian
+Installing Kivy can be bumpy and crash the system, so **we recommend installing Kivy on a fresh Raspbian installation**.

 <a href="https://kivy.org" target="_blank">Kivy</a> installation on Raspberry Pi is a bit tough, as you may read from <a href="https://kivy.org/doc/stable/installation/installation-rpi.html" target="_blank">Installation on Raspberry Pi</a>.
 We have simplied the job for you with a shell script ([install-kivy.sh](https://github.com/fauresystems/PyProps/blob/master/KivyProps/install-kivy.sh)) that:
 1. Installs the dependencies
 2. Installs pip dependencies
 3. Install Kivy to Python globally